Meet the Team

 If you have any accounting related questions please email email@example.com.

 Maggie started volunteering in 2000.
-Maggie became our Volunteer Coordinator in January of 2013.
+Maggie is now our Program Coordinator.

 "I love knowing that when I come to ‘work’ each day, I have the chance to have a positive impact on at least one person’s life.
 REINS was a safe haven for me when I was young, so I hope I can help provide that for others."